Anyline/mobile-ocr-documentation-anyline/source/includes/_advancedAndroidSetup.md

 ## How to Split APK into several smaller ones

-It is possible to split it up into multiple APKs and upload them all to the playstore.
+It is possible to split your app into multiple APKs and upload them all to the playstore.
 The playstore will pick the correct APK to download.
-This is currently not recommended by Google unless the APK is bigger than 50MB. (see: http://developer.android.com/google/play/publishing/multiple-apks.html)
+This is currently not recommended by Google unless the APK is bigger than 50MB. (see: [Google developer page on multiple APKs](http://developer.android.com/google/play/publishing/multiple-apks.html))
-The following can be added in the android section of the build.gradle to generate a separate APK for every supported cpu architecture.
+The following can be added in the android section of the build.gradle to generate a separate APK for every supported CPU architecture (ABI).

 ```groovy
     //at the end of the android section